Romanian Transplant Football Team participation at Transplant Football World Cup 2024

 The project has three parts:

-- Preparation for participation, which involve:
+- Preparation for participation, which involves:

 - Medical and fitness assessments.

-- Personalised physical and technical training sessions for each player, under the supervision of medical and sports specialists.
+- Personalised physical and technical training for each player, under the supervision of medical and sports specialists.

 - Team training sessions.

-- Preparation of necessary equipment.
+- Preparation of the necessary equipment.

 - Actual participation in the Cup:

-- Post-Cup Player Recovery:
+- Post-Cup player recovery:

-- Physical and psychological recovery sessions.
+- Physical and mental recovery sessions.